Long-time behavior of a nonlocal and non-monotone SPDE-ODE system arising in electrophysiology: Abstract

 \section{Abstract}

-Reversible electropermeabilization, commonly referred to as electroporation, is a transient increase in cell membrane permeability induced by short, high-voltage electric pulses.
-We present a stochastically perturbed version of a phenomenological electroporation model introduced in the deterministic setting by \cite{kavian2014classical}.
-The deterministic model couples the electrostatic equations for the electric potential in the extra- and intracellular domains with a nonlinear evolution law for the transmembrane potential jump, itself coupled to an ordinary differential equation describing the porosity degree of the membrane.
-To account for various random effects, such as temperature fluctuations or uncerntainty in the applied electric field, we add noise on the cell membrane.
-We establish the existence and uniqueness of a variational solution to the resulting coupled SPDE-ODE system governing the membrane potential and the degree of porosity, where the stochastic perturbation is multiplicative and degenerate, acting only on the SPDE component of the coupled SPDE–ODE system.
-Any mixing in the ODE variables is therefore induced indirectly through the nonlinear coupling in the drift.
-The main technical challenge arises from the nonlinearities, which are neither Lipschitz continuous nor monotone.
-The result is proved by means of Galerkin method, following the methodology by Liu and Röckner \cite{liu2015stochastic} for treating equations under generalized monotonicity and coercivity conditions.
-Finally, we present numerical simulations of the solution and its time averages for both additive and multiplicative noise, that provide a numerical indication for existence of invariant measure.
+This paper concerns a coupled semilinear SPDE-ODE system modelling the electropermeabilization phenomenon, which designates a transient increase in cell membrane permeability induced by short, high-voltage electric pulses.
+We present a stochastically perturbed electroporation model that couples electrostatic equations for the electric potential in the extra- and intracellular domains and a nonlinear evolution law for the transmembrane potential jump with an ordinary differential equation describing the porosity degree of the membrane.
+We prove the existence and uniqueness of a variational solution of the resulting coupled stochastic PDE-ODE system.
+Its long-time behavior is governed by the corresponding invariant measure for which we establish the regularity of its support.
+The ergodicity of this invariant measure is further established for a truncated nonlinear reaction term, corresponding to the case of a bounded electric potential.
+The main technical challenge arises from the nonlinear reaction term, which is neither Lipschitz continuous nor locally monotone.
+We also present a numerical example, computing the solution and its time averages for both additive and multiplicative noise, that provides an indication for the existence of an invariant measure.